 - A primer from the Agency for Healthcare Research Quality that offers guidance on high-priority measures and strategies for healthcare organizations to reduce their carbon footprint.

 - The Million Hearts Climate Change & Cardiovascular Disease Collaborative (CCC), a collaboration of OCCHE, the CDC National Center for Environmental Health, and the Environmental Protection Agency, is a national forum for health professionals and organizations looking to deepen their knowledge about the cardiovascular health threats that climate change (e.g., air pollution and extreme heat events) presents, offer evidence-based interventions to address those threats (especially for high-risk populations), and provide opportunities to test and refine relevant solutions and tools.
 The collaborative was introduced in a November 3, 2022 webinar that can be viewed here.
-Register for upcoming Million Hearts CCC interactive webinars here.

 - A Federal Health Systems Learning Network made up of the Veteran’s Health Administration, Military Health System and Indian Health Service that will share its learning on emissions reduction and resilience through regular exchange sessions with private sector organizations.
-You can learn more about the Federal Health Systems Learning Network in a webinar.
+You can learn more about the Federal Health Systems Learning Network in this webinar.

 If you have any questions, please contact OCCHE@hhs.gov.